-- The school ensures that each student has a college-level human geography textbook (supplemented when necessary to meet the curricular requirements) for individual use inside and outside of the classroom.
+- The school ensures that each student has a college-level human geography textbook (in print or electronic format) for individual use inside and outside of the classroom.
+The textbook is supplemented when necessary to meet the curricular requirements.

-- The school provides a collection of maps, atlases, and other resource materials (which could include data sources, case studies, mapping software, newspapers, and magazines) for use by students.
+- The school provides a collection of maps, atlases, and other resource materials (including data sources, case studies, mapping resources, and news media) for use by students.

-The specified editions of the following textbooks meet the AP Human Geography AP Course Audit curricular requirements.
+The current editions of the following textbooks meet the AP Course Audit curricular requirements.
 Earlier editions of these texts or other textbooks not listed here may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
-For discussions regarding the usefulness of these texts and other teaching materials in the AP Human Geography classroom, please consult the AP Human Geography Teacher Community.
+For discussions regarding the usefulness of these texts and other teaching materials, please consult the AP Human Geography Teacher Community.

 - Rubenstein, James M. The Cultural Landscape: An Introduction to Human Geography.
-Upper Saddle River, NJ: Prentice Hall, 2016.
+Upper Saddle River, NJ: Pearson, 2020.